Publication date: Version 3.1, July 2020

 - apply for a job vacancy at the OAIC.

-We may also collect information from you when we investigate or review a privacy or FOI matter.
+We may also collect information from you when we investigate or review a privacy, FOI or a CDR matter.
 If we open a file about your matter, it will often include our opinion on your matter.

 Collecting sensitive information

 Sometimes we may need to collect sensitive information about you, for example, to handle a complaint.
 This might include information about your health, racial or ethnic origin, political opinions, association memberships, religious beliefs, sexual orientation, criminal history, genetic or biometric information.

 In the course of handling and resolving a complaint, data breach notification, review or an investigation, we may collect personal information (including sensitive information) about you indirectly from publicly available sources or from third parties such as:

 - your authorised representative, if you have one

 - applicants, complainants, respondents to a complaint, investigation, application or data breach notification or the third parties’ employees and witnesses.